Comparison Table of TRIKDIS Communicators for Alarm Systems

 Types of connection to the alarm control panel

-- Special communicator – Direct connection to the alarm panel via data bus or serial port.
+- Special communicator – Direct connection to the alarm control panel via data bus or serial port.

-- Universal communicator – Connection to the alarm panel via traditional telephone line (TIP-RING).
+- Universal communicator – Connection to the alarm control panel via traditional telephone line (TIP-RING).

 - Dual-connection communicator – The device supports both data bus/serial port and telephone line (TIP-RING) connections.
 A distinguishing feature of these devices is their black casing.